How to Get an Antennas Trading License in Dubai

 Who Should Apply?

-This licence is well-suited to a broad range of operators, including:
+This license is well-suited to a broad range of operators, including:

 International antenna manufacturers seeking a UAE distribution base